How to do your Bitstamp taxes in 2022

 Drag and drop the CSV file to where it says Upload CSV.
 Divly will import the transactions.

-If you do happen to have any issues calculating your Bitstamp taxes, feel free to contact our support team which is available via the online chat on the bottom right hand corner of our website.
+We at Divly are also here to help you anytime you feel stuck!
+Feel free to contact our support team which is available via the online chat on the bottom right hand corner of our website.
 Good luck!

 Any tax-related information provided by us is not tax advice, financial advice, accounting advice, or legal advice and cannot be used by you or any other party for the purpose of avoiding tax penalties.
 You should seek the advice of a tax professional regarding your particular circumstances.
 We make no claims, promises, or warranties about the accuracy of the information provided herein.
 Everything included herein is our opinion and not a statement of fact.
 This article may contain affiliate links.